-- 2.2.1 Products that are covered under other ENERGY STAR product specifications are not eligible for qualification under this specification.
-The list of specifications currently in effect can be found at www.energystar.gov/products. - 2.2.2 The following products are not eligible for qualification under this specification: - i.
+- 2.2.1 Products that are covered under other ENERGY STAR product specifications are not eligible for certification under this specification.
+The list of specifications currently in effect can be found at www.energystar.gov/products. - 2.2.2 The following products are not eligible for certification under this specification: - i.
 Docking Stations; - ii.
+Game Consoles;

-Game Consoles; - iii.
-Handheld Computers (including eReaders); - iv.
+- iii.
+E-Readers: - iv.
 Handheld gaming devices, typically battery powered and intended for use with an integral display as the primary display; - v.
 Mobile Thin Clients not meeting the definition of Notebook Computer; - vi.
 Personal Digital Assistant devices (PDAs); - vii.
-Point of Sale (POS) products that do not use internal components common to Desktop Computers or Integrated Desktop Computers, including a processor, motherboard, and memory, or that do not run a standard Desktop Computer operating system; - viii.
-Slate/Tablets: - ix.
-Small-scale Servers that are marketed and sold for use in data centers; - x.
-Smart Phones; and - xi.
-Ultra-thin Clients.
+Point of Sale (POS) products that do not use internal components common to Notebook, Desktop, or Integrated Desktop Computers, including a processor, motherboard, and memory; - viii.
+Slate/Tablet based POS products; - ix.
+Handheld Computers which contain cellular voice capability; - x.
+Ultra-thin Clients; and - xi.
+Small-scale Servers.